 Step 1: Preheat the grill by setting all the burners to high heat for 10 minutes.
 While the grill comes to temperature, wash and shuck the corn.

 Step 2: Soak long wooden skewers in water for 10 minutes.
 Then, stick them into the end of the corn.
-Wrap the corn in aluminum foil and add a tablespoon of butter before closing it.
+Wrap the corn in aluminum foil and add a teaspoon of butter before closing it.

-Step 3: Add the corn to the grill and reduce the heat to maintain a grill temperature of 450°F (232°C).
-Grill for 20 minutes, flipping the corn halfway.
+Step 3: Place the corn on the grill and maintain a temperature of 450°F (232°C).
+Grill for 10-15 minutes, flipping the corn halfway.

 Expert Tips